wmantly/services-talk/README.md

 ## Questions

-Why should an organization use microservices?
+### Why should an organization use microservices?

+Using Service orinted archutexture and mircoservices allows orginaztion to responed to changes quickly and to break up concerns to the teams that they matter to.

-Does *serverless* change the calculus?
+### Does *serverless* change the calculus?

+Serverless does not nessecerly change the calcules, it allows for more fine graines services while balancing the `nano service` issue.

 ## Developing